wp-plugins/collapsing-categories/readme.txt

 links in the sidebar for the categories.
 Every post corresponding to a given category will be expanded.

+= CSS Class changes =
+Version 1.1 introduces different css classes to the collapsing categories and posts, which should make it easier to style in the future, and more consistent across my other collapsing plugins
+Please see below for an explanation of the css classes

 = IMPORTANT INFORMATION regarding wordpress 2.7 and 2.8 =

 Version 1.+ is compatible with wordpress 2.8+,